ManjotSingh18/Grosearch/README.md

 # About
 Searching for grocery across multiple websites has always been cumbersome due to redundant typing, and tabs cluttering the browser.
 Now is the time to simplify, and declutter.
 Welcome to Grosearch, a application with a powerful singular search able to traverse through several stores displaying popular products to users while focusing in on budgeting and low prices.
 Grosearch seeks to foster an enviornment where money and time is saved alongside stopping digital headaches.

+# Mission
+Develop a singular search able to encompass several retailers displaying their products together for straightforward comparison with emphasis on limited budgeting

 # Features
 * Powerful singular search encompassing several retailers and products
 * Easy to navigate graphical interface